 Welcome Reception, Meeting, and Dinner:

-This gathering for new and returning day students and families happens just before the start of school, on Thursday, August 31, providing a wonderful opportunity for local families to meet one another.
-This year, we will begin in the Rhodes Arts Center with a reception for all day-students’ families at 5:30 pm, followed by a brief, informational meeting at 6 pm.
+This gathering for new and returning day students and families happens just before the start of school, on Thursday, August 29 in Alumni Hall, providing a wonderful opportunity for local families to meet one another.
+We will begin with a reception for all day-students’ families at 5:30 pm, followed by a brief, informational meeting at 6 pm.
 At this meeting, we will discuss driving permissions (required for current and future drivers) and other issues concerning day students.
 Dinner will follow in Alumni Hall.
-Please click here to register
+Please click here

 A condensed version of our orientation schedule can be found in this Orientation and Registration Schedule

 .
 Students will receive a more complete schedule at registration, but I wanted to alert you in advance that there are special events during the opening days of school, including over Labor Day weekend, that are required for all students.
 The orientation activities have been carefully planned to help students form relationships within their dorms, establish an understanding of the goals and expectations of the NMH community, and create a feeling of belonging at the school.
 In order for day students to feel connected within the larger community, we expect them to attend as many events as possible.
 Day students are welcome to spend the night in the dorm during the opening weekend.
 We ask parents/guardians to inform the dean on duty (413-498-3326) after 7 pm on the evening the student wishes to spend the night.

 Sleeping Over: Each day student is affiliated with a dorm and is welcome to spend the night, according to the following guidelines: